lammps/lammps/doc/src/pair_wf_cut.rst

 :math:`r_c` is the cutoff.

-Comparison of the untruncated Lennard-Jones 12-6 potential (red curve), and the WF potentials with :math:`\mu=1` and :math:`\nu=1` are shown in the figure below.
+Comparison of the non-truncated Lennard-Jones 12-6 potential (red curve), and the WF potentials with :math:`\mu=1` and :math:`\nu=1` are shown in the figure below.
 The blue curve has :math:`r_c =2.0` and the green curve has :math:`r_c =1.2` and can be used to describe colloidal